Mastering how to build a knowledge base: A complete guide

 • Short Videos: For anything more involved, a quick 1-2 minute screencast can be a lifesaver.
 Just make sure it’s laser-focused on a single task to avoid overwhelming the user.

 Visuals do more than just explain; they break up the text, make the content more engaging, and cater to different learning styles.
-Platforms like Zemith make embedding these into your articles a total breeze.
+Platforms like make embedding these into your articles a total breeze.
 Your users will definitely thank you for it.

 Making Search Smarter with AI and Integrations